Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Conclusion

 \section{Conclusion}

-The purpose of this research was to extend T$\Phi$M to a galvanometer-scanning configuration, as a complement to TAM for biological samples.
-In sum, the scanning galvanometer T$\Phi$M approach described here can offer advantages over TAM, such as XPM structural contrast and potentially higher signal levels, but is susceptible to degradation from polarization aberrations in the optical setup and sample birefringence, and has more limited field of view.
+The purpose of this research was to extend T$\Phi$M, a measurement of pump-induced refractive index changes measured with interferometric probe and reference pulses, to a galvanometer-scanning configuration as a complement to TAM for biological samples.
+In sum, T$\Phi$M can offer advantages over TAM, such as XPM structural contrast and potentially higher signal levels (as was the case here for hemoglobin and red blood cells), but is susceptible to degradation from polarization aberrations in the optical setup and sample birefringence, and has more limited FOV.
 Thus, it is beneficial to be able to acquire both TAM and T$\Phi$M with a simple rotation of a waveplate, as described here.
-In the future two changes to the microscope design here could be made to improve the utility for T$\Phi$M. Firstly, the dichroic beam combiner could be swapped for a 50/50 beamsplitter.
+In the future, two changes could be made to improve the utility for T$\Phi$M. Firstly, the dichroic beam combiner could be swapped for a 50/50 beamsplitter.
 While this would cut the power at the combiner by half, it would also eliminate the polarization-dependent effects imparted by the dichroic that we have shown negatively impact the SNR of T$\Phi$M. Secondly, de-scanning could be added prior to the re-timing calcite to remove the spatial dependence on re-timing phase.
-Overall, T$\Phi$M shows promise as a complementary technique to TAM, particularly for setups that may be limited in their ability to vary probe wavelengths.
+Overall, T$\Phi$M shows promise as a complementary technique to TAM, particularly for setups that may be limited in their ability to vary probe wavelengths and as a way to enhance structural context of a transient image through its simultaneous measurement of XPM.

 \begin{backmatter} \bmsection{Funding} This research was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number R21GM135772 and by the Biophotonics Program of the National Science Foundation under award number 1943595.